capsule-corp-ternoa/ternoa-proposals/standards/ternoa-1.0.0/rental/000-TS-rental.md

 NFT Renting allows user to put their NFTs for rent.
 Rent can be used for any digital asset.
 A rent contract has multiple parameters defining the terms of the lease.
 (Duration, subscription, cancellation fee, ...).

 ## Motivation
-This pallet is implement to give more flexbility to Ternoa's NFTs.
+This pallet is implemented to give more flexbility to Ternoa's NFTs.
 It can replace all types of subscription and simple renting.

 ## Specification
 ### Blockchain Type Interfaces